persalys/persalys/python/doc/examples/examples.rst

     :align: center

 Select the **FORM-Importance sampling** method and click on **Continue** button.
-The following page enables to change the parameters of the Importance sampling analysis.
+The following page allows to change the parameters of the Importance sampling analysis.
-Its the same page as for Monte Carlo method.
+It’s the same page as the one for the Monte Carlo method.

 Click on **Continue** button.
-The following page enables to change the parameters of the FORM analysis.
+The following page enables setting the parameters of the FORM analysis.
-Its the same page as for FORM method.
+It’s the same page as the one for the FORM method.

 The analysis consists in performing firstly a FORM analysis, then the computed design point is used to initialize the Importance sampling analysis.